Bufferbloat: Buffering

 An established rule of thumb for the network equipment manufacturers was to provide buffers large enough to accommodate at least 250 ms of buffering for a stream of traffic passing through a device.
 For example, a router's Gigabit Ethernet interface would require a relatively large 32 MB buffer.
 Such sizing of the buffers can lead to failure of the TCP congestion control algorithm.
 The buffers then take some time to drain, before congestion control resets and the TCP connection ramps back up to speed and fills the buffers again.
 Bufferbloat thus causes problems such as high and variable latency, and choking network bottlenecks for all other flows as the buffer becomes full of the packets of one TCP stream and other packets are then dropped.

 A bloated buffer has an effect only when this buffer is actually used.
 In other words, oversized buffers have a damaging effect only when the link they buffer becomes a bottleneck.
 The size of the buffer serving a bottleneck can be measured using the ping utility provided by most operating systems.
-First, the other host should be pinged continuously; then, a several-seconds-long download from it should be started and stopped a few times.
+First, the other host should be pinged continuously; then, a several-second-long download from it should be started and stopped a few times.
 By design, the TCP congestion avoidance algorithm will rapidly fill up the bottleneck on the route.
-If downloading (and uploading, respectively) correlates with a direct and important increase of the round trip time reported by ping, then it demonstrates that the buffer of the current bottleneck in the download (and upload, respectively) direction is bloated.
-Since the increase of the round trip time is caused by the buffer on the bottleneck, the maximum increase gives a rough estimation of its size in milliseconds.
+If downloading (and uploading, respectively) correlates with a direct and important increase in the round-trip time reported by ping, then it demonstrates that the buffer of the current bottleneck in the download (and upload, respectively) direction is bloated.
+Since the increase in the round-trip time is caused by the buffer on the bottleneck, the maximum increase gives a rough estimation of its size in milliseconds.

 In the previous example, using an advanced traceroute tool instead of the simple pinging (for example, MTR) will not only demonstrate the existence of a bloated buffer on the bottleneck, but will also pinpoint its location in the network.
 Traceroute achieves this by displaying the route (path) and measuring transit delays of packets across the network.
 The history of the route is recorded as round-trip times of the packets received from each successive host (remote node) in the route (path).